 Now you can check how to run benchmarks or how to define your own benchmarks.
+Be sure to check also the available recipes to help you understand how to solve specific problems in Rally.

 Also run esrally -help to see what options are available and keep the command line reference handy for more detailed explanations of each option.